 What is it about finger-painting that kids love so much?
 Being allowed to make a mess is a big part of the fun!
-Here’s how to get your hands dirty while keeping the mess in check.
+Here’s how to participate in this joy while

-Cover up.
 Pick a room in the house where you feel comfortable having your child use paints.
 Spread newspaper all over the floor and table.
 Help your child roll up

 Finger-painting is a fun way for your child to experiment with textures and colors.
 For example, add more water to show her how the paint becomes slippery,

-Share with your child.
 Talk to her about how the paint feels on her fingers.
 Encourage her to use descriptive words or metaphors.

-Make a print.
 You can make a print of your child's finger painting by placing another piece of paper over the surface of the painting and pressing down gently.
 Pin it to

 Finger painting is one of the best ways for children to express themselves creatively.
 Besides spending quality time with their parents, they also

 - An apron or an old shirt

 If your child is reluctant to get her hands "dirty" with finger paints, you can substitute other materials, like liquid soap, shaving cream with a drop of

-- 1 to 3 tablespoons liquid starch
+1 to 3 tablespoons liquid starch

 1 tablespoon tempera paint

 Spread liquid starch (instead of water) on finger-painting surface.
 Add tempera paint.

-- 4 cups cold water
+4 cups cold water

-- 1 cup cornstarch
+1 cup cornstarch

-- 1 teaspoon tempera paint or food coloring
+1 teaspoon tempera paint or food coloring

 Mix water and cornstarch.
 Cook over medium heat until thick, stirring constantly.
 Remove from heat and add paint or food coloring, or divide the mixture